MrM8BRH/CRLJ/README.md

 -------------------
 <img src="https://external-content.duckduckgo.com/iu/?u=http%3A%2F%2Fgetwallpapers.com%2Fwallpaper%2Ffull%2Ff%2F4%2Fe%2F1399635-palestine-wallpaper-3840x2160-windows-7.jpg&f=1&nofb=1ipt=9bbbeda7144f1745c72fe7a389658d0b0e4091405154f5845ebb87a13a4a8706&ipo=images" width="435" height="235px">

-**Advice:** If you're new to cybersecurity, it's best to read the topics in the table of contents in order, without skipping any.
+**Guidance:** For those entering the field of cybersecurity, it is recommended to systematically go through the topics in the table of contents without skipping any.
+Additionally, acquiring knowledge in IT fundamentals, Network, and Linux is essential.

 Table of Contents
 -----------------